 One thing that goes without saying through the whole list is, clays are amazing at detoxifing.
-It’s core benefit is it’s ability to detoxify and pull out impurities from your skin.
+How clay masks work, is its ability to detoxify and pull out impurities from your skin.
 So in each of the clay’s below, I will stick to what differentiates the clay, as they all posses an insane cleansing property.

 The first 4 types of clay we will cover, are the most popular on the market, and the 4 types of clay that are in our clay assortment pack.

 The most well known clay on the market, and the most “potent”.
 Bentonite Clay provides an super strong detox on your skin.

 All clay’s have an absortion or adsorption effect, so they all detox to some degree.
 Bentonite is like the Queen of detox.